-These date turnover cookies are filled with a date and nut filling for flavor along with pleasant texture.
-The turnover cookies make a wonderful snack for the weekend or make them for holiday guests.
-This makes a pretty big batch.
+These date turnover cookies are filled with a date-and-nut filling for flavor and texture.
+The turnover cookies make a wonderful snack for the weekend or treat for holiday guests.
+This recipe yields a pretty big batch.

 Freeze extra turnovers in containers separated with sheets of waxed paper.
 Enjoy these delicious date filled cookies any time you have a craving!